Written by: Taher Kameli, Esq.

 Moreover, given the potential for mistaken application of the expedited removal practice to persons who are not otherwise subject to deportation, which has serious implications for society writ large, the Court finds that interim injunctive relief is in the public’s interest, while, on the other hand, it is unlikely that the issuance of such an injunction would harm DHS or the public to such an extent that that injury would outweigh the benefits of preserving the status quo while this matter is under review.

 Finally, in ordering the preliminary relief that Plaintiffs have requested, this Court squarely rejects DHS’s argument that any injunctive relief that is issued in this case, whether preliminary or permanent, can only prohibit application of the agency’s unlawful rule as it applies to these plaintiffs. . . .
 If this Court’s Order preliminarily prohibiting DHS from enforcing the expedited removal policy the agency announced in the July 23rd Notice reverberates nationally, that is simply and solely because DHS previously decided to apply its potentially defective rule nationwide”.

 The Make The Road New York v.
 McAleenan case shows how litigation can be used to protect immigrant rights.
-It is critical for immigrants to retain qualified immigration litigation attorneys, such as the Law Offices of Kameli and Associates, which has had years of experience and success in immigration litigation cases.
-If you need assistance with any immigration matter, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for support.
+It is critical for immigrants to retain qualified immigration litigation attorneys, such as the Kameli Law, which has had years of experience and success in immigration litigation cases.
+If you need assistance with any immigration matter, please contact Kameli Law, at email@example.com or 312-233-1000, for support.